Kumpello/WhereIsEveryone/README.md

 #### Features
 - [ ] Screen for navigation by azimuth to find individual friends
 - [ ] Add settings for map screen
+- [ ] Personal avatars for friends on map screen
+- [ ] Marking place on map where you will be in near future
+- [ ] And many more!

 #### Code:
 - [ ] Migrate to DI Framework